You can reduce your chances of falling victim to fraud and identity theft with the help of these everyday safety tips.

 Keep an eye on your credit

 Check your credit report annually.
 As a consumer you are entitled to one free credit report from each of the three reporting agencies once a year.
-Request these reports at annualcreditreport.com.
+You can request these reports online.

 Protect your credit card, debit card and PIN